eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 > [!NOTE]
 > #Cybersecurity #DataVerification #DataCertification #Catena-X #DigitalProductPassVerification #DPP #SignedDocuments #DataCredentials # Framework
-> #DigitalProductPass #VerifiableCredentials #Wallets #DecentralIdenties #SSI #ProductDataExchangeTrust #Verification #Innovation #Ed25519 #JWS #Web3.0
+> #DigitalProductPass #VerifiableCredentials #Wallets #DecentralIdentities #SSI #ProductDataExchangeTrust #Verification #Innovation #Ed25519 #JWS #Web3.0

 # Abstract

 When talking about increasing trust in data ecosystems there are multiple possible ways to be followed.
 Contractual and Policy solutions can be taken into consideration to ensure data sovereignty based on analog framework agreement contracts.
-Blockchain solutions can be implemented to assure that transactions and ownership is mathematically proofed, creating a assertive level of trust in the complete chain.
+Blockchain solutions can be implemented to assure that transactions and ownership is mathematically proofed, creating an assertive level of trust in the complete chain.
 Artificial Intelligence can be used as a neutral party for doing moderation and certification of data of partners and member of the network.
-However if you want to maintain your data and identify under your control assuring data sovereignty and keeping it decentral the best option to choose are Decentral Identities from the W3C.
+However, if you want to maintain your data and identify under your control assuring data sovereignty and keeping it decentralized the best option to choose are Decentralized Identities from the W3C.

 Decentralized Identities are already used in the Catena-X Network to digitally identify parties and authorizations across all data exchanges done through an EDC from a peer to peer perspective.
 This technology is implemented in the current SSI concept used in the network and has been proofed to work and also to be successful when bringing trust to all the data exchanges done which take place in the network.